 The high-low method has one rate for high-cost localities and another for all other cities not considered high-cost in CONUS.
 Rates for the high-low method change annually.

-Effective October 1, 2018, the per diem amount for the high-low rate includes:
+As of October 1, 2019, the per diem amount for the high-low rate includes:

 Pier diem rules